maciekfabia/sdk-nrf/samples/zigbee/network_coordinator/README.rst

 Zigbee: Network coordinator
 ###########################

-This Zigbee network coordinator sample establishes the Zigbee network and commissions Zigbee devices that want to join it.
+This Zigbee network coordinator sample establishes the Zigbee network and commissions Zigbee devices that want to join the network.

-You can use this sample together with :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` and Zigbee light switch to set up a basic Zigbee network.
+You can use this sample together with the :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` and Zigbee light switch to set up a basic Zigbee network.

 Overview
 ********